KalyaniGunnam/backend-learnings/notes/01-why-to-learn-java.md

 ## Scenario 2: Ordering Food In The Present Day

-I want to eat outside food.This time I have plenty of money in my account, so I can afford it.
+I want to eat outside food.
+This time I have plenty of money in my account, so I can afford it.
 However, I have to go to the restaurant and pick up the food, which would take around 30 minutes.
 Additionally, if any of my cousins were to come over unexpectedly, I would need to clean up my house.
 In the past, this would have been a burden.
 But today, thanks to online ordering applications like Swiggy or Zomato, I can quickly place an order and have the food delivered to my home.
 Meanwhile, I can organize my house, saving time and effort.

-This scenario highlights how software applications have revolutionized our lives by providing convenience, saving time, and offering solutions that were not possible in the past.
+This scenario highlights how software applications have revolutionized our lives by providing convenience, saving time and offering solutions that were not possible in the past.

  *Key Benefits:*
   - Time-saving.